pfaciana/get-tag-for-next-release/README.md

 ### Q: How does this action handle multiple tags pushed at once?

-A: The action only considers the most recent tag.
+A: The action considers the most recent tag if no specific tag is provided.
 If multiple tags are pushed simultaneously, only the latest one will be checked.

 ### Q: Can I use this action with private repositories?

 A: Yes, as long as the `GITHUB_TOKEN` has the necessary permissions to access the repository's tags and releases.

+### Q: Can I specify a particular tag to check against releases?

+A: Yes, you can use the `match-tag` input to specify a particular tag.
+If left empty, the action will use the latest tag.